 Everything about the French sentence "Calme toi"

-This include a detailed explanation of what it is and how you can use it in a dialogue with an audio example.
-And because we want you to learn efficiently, we also sprinkled super useful stuff like dialogue example, slow pronunciation audio, synonym and more!
+Get prepared to learn everything you have to know about the basic sentence "Calme toi".
+Including a complete explanation of what it is and how to use it in a normal conversation with an audio example.
+Along with the useful stuff we sprinkled like dialogue example, synonym, slow pronunciation audio and more!

 French to English translation